nedelec/preconfig/README.md

 # Feedback

-Your feedback is very much appreciated, please send it to: feedback(xxx)cytosim.org
+Your feedback is very much appreciated, please write to `feedback(xxx)cytosim.org`